Managing your studies at UC

 How many online units can i study?

-International student visa holders must not exceed 33% of enrolment via online or distance learning, and must always be enrolled in at least one on-campus unit each compulsory study Semester or Term.
+International student visa holders must not exceed one third of their total enrolment in a course via online or distance learning, and must always be enrolled in at least one on-campus unit each compulsory study Semester or Term.

 If you are an international student who wants to change your course at UC or move to a different education provider, you will need to read the information below carefully for detailed instructions.